Bloody Halloween cookies made with natural food coloring are perfect for a Spooky Party!

 Glaze

-- Mix milk with icing sugar.
-Mash it with fork.
-Add more milk if it will become to thick or sugar if it will become to watery.
+- Whisk milk with powdered sugar.
+Add more milk if it will become too thick or sugar if it will become too watery.10 tsp. milk, 2 cups powdered sugar

-- Glaze cookies.
+- Spread the glaze on top of the cookies.
 I found two ways to do this:

-- Take some glaze on a small spoon and glaze the cookies.
+- Take some glaze on a small spoon and spread on cookies.

 - Or put the glaze into the bag, make a little hole on the corner.
 Decorate cookies.

 - Blend raspberries in a blender.
-Run through the strainer to remove seeds.
+Run through the strainer to remove seeds.1 cup raspberries

 Nutrition